deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

     - `get_node(name)`: returns the node's information stored in the graph
     - `connect(nodes)`: chains a series of nodes together.
 It will fail if the nodes inputs and outputs do not match: see the Nodes' contract to understand how Nodes can declare their I/O.
 - Docstore management:
-    - `connect_store(name, store)`: adds a DocumentStore to the stores that are passed down to the nodes through the `stores` variable.
+    - `add_store(name, store)`: adds a DocumentStore to the stores that are passed down to the nodes through the `stores` variable.
     - `list_stores()`: returns all connected stores.
     - `get_store(name)`: returns a specific document store by name.
-    - `disconnect_store(name, store)`: removes a store from the registry.
 - Serialization and validation:
     - `__init__(path=None)`: if a path is given, loads the pipeline from the YAML found at that path.
 Note that at this stage `Pipeline` will collect nodes from all imported modules (see the implementation - the search can be scoped down to selected modules) and **all nodes' `__init__` method is called**.
 Therefore, `__init__` must be lightweight.
 See the Node's contract to understand how heavy nodes should design their initialization.
     - `save(path)`: serializes and saves the pipeline as a YAML at the given path.